 - if you have allergies to medicines, foods, or other substances

-- if you have kidney or liver problems, or are receiving dialysis
+- if you have kidney or liver problems or you are receiving dialysis

 Some MEDICINES MAY INTERACT with cetirizine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-Theophylline because it may increase the risk of cetirizine's side effects
+- Perampanel or theophylline because they may increase the risk of cetirizine's side effects

 How to use cetirizine: